wajahatabbas27/Tailwind-Css-practice-with-react/README.md

-# MAking the china copy of the website using the Tailwind css
+# Making the china copy of the website using the Tailwind css

 - First creating the Navbar by my own logic using the tailwind css.